About Us

 • Acknowledge the impact of our words and actions.

-• Respect physical and emotional boundaries and consent.
+• Respect physical and emotional boundaries, this includes asking before touching someone.

-• Pause or stop if you’re concerned for someone else’s safety.
+• Pause or stop if you feel unsafe or are concerned for someone else’s safety.

 We will not: